Control your presentation

 Settings

 Here you can finetune your personal presentation experience.
-The settings you choose here are linked to your Confluence user, so they apply on each device you use Slide Presenter.
+The settings you choose here are linked to your Confluence user, so they apply on each device you use Slide Presenter on.

 • Distance from which the main menu button starts to appear.